whatchamacallem/debcargo-conf/README.rst

 2. To explore git, to remember what step you're on and to lookup previous reference material.
 3. To explore the build directory, e.g. logs and crate source code.
 4. To run a build.
-Try to have one running in the background at all times, for the next package you didn't look at yet, to save time waiting.
+Try to have one running here at all times, for the next package you didn't look at yet, to save time waiting.

 There are also various scripts in ``dev/*`` that might help you.
 They should have a couple lines at the top of the source code describing their